CodeChain-io/foundry/README.md

 ==============

 CodeChain Foundry is a blockchain engine based on a composable module system, called _Mold_.
-Users can define their own modules, and can construct an arbitrary blockchain application with them.
+Users can write their own modules and additionally bring those written by others in to construct an arbitrary blockchain application.
-The reason we provide such a composable, and user-customizable module system is because we want to make only application logic as user's responsibility, while the _host_ manages common things such as consensus, networking, mempool or DB, for all kinds of applications.
+The reason why we provide such a composable and user-configurable module system is because we want to make as much of an application configurable as possible and foster an ecosystem of reusable modules, while reusing the underlying consensus engine across all the different kinds of applications.

-The actual execution of the transaction, which is essentially a transition of state from the previous one, will be requested to the _coordinator_ from the host.
+On an execution of a transaction, that is essentially a state transition, the coordinator will be told to do so from the underlying consensus engine.
-The coordinator manages multiple modules for the application, and handles such requests from the host asking the modules.
+Then the coordinator literally coordinates multiple modules constituting an application by invoking services exported by the modules to the coordinator in an appropriate order passing appropriate arguments.
-Transactions will be delivered to the responsible module, and that module will handle the transaction in the way it is implemented in, which might also involve communications with other modules.
+Transactions will be delivered to the responsible modules, and that the modules will handle the executions of the transactions, which might also involve communications with other modules.

 ## Build